 Our yellow lab, Bear, that LOVES the water and taking baths.
 Bear will even run up the stairs to the bathroom and jump into the tub!

 Then we have Ginger, our German Shepherd mutt, that loves to go swimming but hates baths!
-We have to drag or even carry her into the bathtub.
+We have to carry her into the bathtub.
 Not even treats will amuse her when it comes to bath time.

 You can condition your dog to like baths if you have the patients.
 Make bath time fun!
 I have broken down these steps by days.
 If your dog doesn’t get stressed, feel free to move onto the next step on the same day.
 Do not force your dog, and if he is showing any signs of stress, stop and wait for the next day.